binerogroup/documentation/dns.rst

 OpenStack Terminal Client
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 To setup an DNS zone using :doc:`/getting-started/managing-your-cloud/openstack-terminal-client`, follow these steps:

-- Run this command: ``$ openstack zone create --email [EMAIL_ADDRESS] example.com.``, replacing the e-mail address with your e-mail and "example.com." with your domain.
+- Run this command: ``openstack zone create --email [EMAIL_ADDRESS] example.com.``, replacing the e-mail address with your e-mail and "example.com." with your domain.
 Note the dot (".") at the end of the domain name.

 To add a DNS zone record using the :doc:`/getting-started/managing-your-cloud/openstack-terminal-client`, follow these steps:

-- Run this command: ``$ openstack zone list``, save the UUID from the zone that you want to add/list records on.
+- Run this command: ``openstack zone list``, save the UUID from the zone that you want to add/list records on.
-- Run this command: ``$ openstack recordset list [ID]``, replacing the ID with the ID from previous step.
+- Run this command: ``openstack recordset list [ID]``, replacing the ID with the ID from previous step.
-- Run this command: ``$ openstack recordset create --record [TARGET IP] --type [POINTER TYPE] [DOMAIN ID] [SUBDOMAIN]``, replacing the items in angle brackets with correct values.
+- Run this command: ``openstack recordset create --record [TARGET IP] --type [POINTER TYPE] [DOMAIN ID] [SUBDOMAIN]``, replacing the items in angle brackets with correct values.
 Pointer Type is for instance "A" or "MX", target IP might be a CNAME (if relevant).